How to Wear and Maintain Tyvek Suits & Sterile Coveralls

 Tyvek suits are made from lightweight, durable, high-density polyethylene fibers.
 They’re breathable yet strong enough to shield against contaminants in environments such as pharmaceutical labs, biotech facilities, and electronics cleanrooms.

 Sterile coveralls, like the LifeGuard Ultra-light Sterile Suit, offer similar protection but come pre-sterilized and packaged to meet stricter environmental needs.
-These suits are used in highly sensitive cleanrooms that require aseptic conditions, such as surgical suites and sterile manufacturing.
+These suits are used in highly sensitive cleanrooms that require aseptic conditions, such as those found in surgical suites and sterile manufacturing facilities.

-Both types serve as a physical barrier that reduced contamination from clothing and skin shedding.
+Both types serve as a physical barrier that reduces contamination from clothing and skin shedding.

 Engineered for aseptic performance, DuPont Isoclean Tyvek coveralls help maintain contamination-free conditions without compromising mobility.